Best Podcasts Every Mom Needs to Hear

 Empowering podcasts and videos.
 (I refer to the videos as podcasts because I only listened to them.)
 I filled the airwaves with encouraging words that pumped motivation through my veins.
 Here’s what my heart soaked in:

 Y’all – this evacuation of my kitchen took 3 hours.
-Bending, and carrying, and wiping, and vacuuming.
-I was dog tired.
+Bending, carrying, wiping, and vacuuming.
+I was dog-tired.
 But only physically.
 My spirit felt refreshed because that’s what listening to 3 hours of some of the best podcasts for moms will do for you.

-Do you want to feel the empowerment too?
+Do you want to feel empowered too?
 What encouragement do you need to hear?
 I got you, friend.
 There is something that will speak directly to you below.
 Listen while you cook or drive or fold laundry.
-Then feel free to pass on the empowerment through sharing this post on Facebook, Pinterest or Twitter.
+Then feel free to pass on empowerment through sharing this post on Facebook, Pinterest, or Twitter.

 We want to have it all.
 We do.
 Of.
 Course.
 We.
 Do.
 We want to have amazing careers, foster strong marriages, and be epic mothers.
 Here’s the thing – we can have it all, just maybe not all at the same time.
 Motherhood is a marathon, not a sprint.
 There might be seasons where we don’t pursue our dreams and only focus on home, but later in life (whether your kids are out of your house or not), the door opens for us to go for that aspiration that’s been quietly pulsing in our hearts like…forever.